CXO Research Insights + Vision© Newsletter; March, 2022: Mega-Supply chain Risks, Defusing the Hype-bomb, CEO Workforce Hiring Reset

 Currently, China’s discussions with Russia’s Ukrainian war support is in-play.
 It’s a given that Russia’s excess gas and oil contracts from NATO will likely meet and respond to China’s economic needs.
 However, suppose China provides military and related arms to the war.
 In that case, US and NATO could turn up sanctions quickly on trade-in finance services, manufacturing, and others for Western supply chain disruptions.
 In addition, the war in Ukraine halts half of the world’s neon output for critical lasers to make semiconductors.

-Another war unintended global risk could be the acceleration for China’s Hong Kong Playbook on Taiwan.
+Another war unintended global risk could be the acceleration of China’s Hong Kong Playbook on Taiwan.
 Taiwan is the world’s largest producer of semiconductors – about 64%.
 TSMC – Taiwan Semiconductor Manufacturing Company, the world’s largest chip manufacturer.
 It produces over 53% of the world’s supply with over 90% of the most sought-after chips.
 Most US parts/products using technology are exposed to unplanned shortages at any time.
 Globally, semiconductors have an about 20% shortage run-rate now throughout 2023.
 Therefore, China’s takeover would dictate this supply chain marketplace.

 Russian Cyber Attacks Spread Globally